ibm-cloud-docs/messages-for-rabbitmq/learn-pricing.md

 ## Using the Pricing Calculator
 {: #using-pricing-calc}

-Templates are provided for ease of use and provide balanced resource allocations appropriate for general purpose workloads.
-The **Custom** tab can be used to configure Disk, RAM, and vCPU, as desired.
+Templates are provided for ease of use and provide balanced resource allocations appropriate for general-purpose workloads.
+The **Custom** tab can be used to configure Disk, RAM, and vCPU, as wanted.

 For pricing estimation, use the **Add to Estimate** button at the bottom of the [{{site.data.keyword.messages-for-rabbitmq}} catalog page](https://cloud.ibm.com/catalog/messages-for-rabbitmq).
 Input your total consumption across three data members into the calculator.
 For example, 1 GB of disk and 1 GB of RAM across three data members would be priced at 3 GB of disk and 3 GB of RAM respectively.